Benrogo-Dev/benrogo-v3/README.md

 ## Setup

-This project is built with Next.js, so you'll need Node.js installed to run it.
+This project is built with Next.js and baked a bun.

 - Clone this repo: